Drew Waters Preview, Player Props: Royals vs. Blue Jays

-On Friday, Drew Waters (.257 batting average in his past 10 games, with a home run, four walks and four RBI) and the Kansas City Royals face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 7:07 PM ET.
+After batting .257 with a home run, four walks and four RBI in his past 10 games, Drew Waters and the Kansas City Royals take on the Toronto Blue Jays (who will start Kevin Gausman) at 3:07 PM ET on Saturday.

-He had two hits (going 2-for-3) in his last appearance against the White Sox.
+He racked up two hits (going 2-for-3) in his last appearance against the White Sox.

 Drew Waters Game Info & Props vs. the Blue Jays